YagizBasaran/ai-dj/README.md

 ### 3.1.1 Random Forest v2 + No LLM (10.09.2025) at understaning the user prompt
 1. Serhat's Gemini algorithm could be used.
-2. Might require better labeling at the model (google colab ipynb file)
+2. Might require better labeling at the model (Google Colab .ipynb file)
 3. Creates scores (%95 ML model + %5 popularity)
+- To test this version go to `http://localhost:5000/ml-test` after running dev version.

+## 3.2 Random Forest + Gemini 2.5 Flash LLM (30.09.2025)
+1. Gemini now understands the prompt and decides a mood.
+2. RM model still can be improved.
+3. Direct search added (artist, song or album name)
+4. Previous updates also added multi search (Discovery vs Mainstream)
 - To test this version go to `http://localhost:5000/ml-test` after running dev version.